TokTok/spec/spec.md

 perfectly connected peers.

-Once the peers are connected to each other in a circle they relay each others messages. every time a peer leaves the group or a new peer joins each member of the chat will recalculate the peers they should connect to.
+Once the peers are connected to each other in a circle they relay each others messages.
+Every time a peer leaves the group or a new peer joins each member of the chat will recalculate the peers they should connect to.

 To join a group chat the peer must first be invited to it by their friend.
 To